This page is representative of my work in ceramic sculpture and poetry.

 February 1978

 I have been writing and performing poetry for decades.
 Initially at the Poetry Society, Earl’s Court, and two fringe theatres: The Bush and The King’s Head, Islington.
-Twenty two years ago I moved to Penzance and joined the much-missed Penzance Arts Club.
+Twenty six years ago I moved to Penzance and joined the much-missed Penzance Arts Club.
 The well-known poet Bob Deveroux regularly performed there, and he introduced me to the local arts community.
-With his encouragement I began to perform my work – using a range of dialects and with the audience's participation.
-Nearly two
+With his encouragement I began to perform my work – using a range of dialects and often with the audience's participation.
+Nearly two decades later I am still enjoying poetry

 I WISH